greyshirtguy/VICREO-Listener/README.md

 ## &lt;SKE&gt; (MacOS Only) - Notes ##
 The **&lt;SKE&gt;*keyCode*&lt;PROCESS&gt;*processSearchString*&lt;AND&gt;*optionalModifierKey1*&lt;AND2&gt;*optionalModifierKey2*** command (MacOS only) will send a keyboard keypress event directly to a specific process found by searching for any process matching \*processSearchString\*

-Please note that this works through a quite different mechanism than the other commands and it is MacOS only.
-You won't often need this command - as the other commands to type Keys are likely to do what you need.
+Please note that this works through a very different mechanism than the other commands in VICREO-Listener and it is **MacOS only.** You won't often need this command - as the other commands to type Keys are likely to do what you need.
 However, this command can help if you need to send keystrokes to an application running in the background.

-Please note that you will need to add the VICREO Listener application to the list of "Allow the app below to control your computer" in the Privacy section of Security & Privacy MacOS system settings.
+Please also note that you will need to add the VICREO Listener application to the list of "Allow the app below to control your computer" in the Privacy section of Security & Privacy MacOS system settings.

 This command is virtually sending physical keyboard events with the keys identified by a KeyCode.
 You must send the keyboard keycode - not the character/letter being typed.